dstadelman/outlier-discipline-challenge-june-2023/README.md

 * Isolated the stock data to 20 trading days before and after WWDC
 * Printed some charts with the stock data

+## 7 June 2023

+* Calculated skew and kurtosis of returns - AAPL is a little more negative skew with a more leptokurtic distribution than SPY.